sameedshoaibb/devops-web-api/README.md

 ```

 This will automatically install and configure on the VM:
+- Harden VM with non-root user having sudo priviliges
 - Docker container runtime
-- Kubernetes single-node cluster
+- Kubernetes single-node cluster via kubeadm
 - Jenkins CI/CD server
 - Helm package manager
 - ArgoCD GitOps platform
-- UFW firewall with proper rules
+- UFW firewall

 Takes about 10-15 minutes to complete.

 **For detailed instructions:** See `platform/ansible/README.md`

 ### Step 4: Deploy the Banking App
 Once Ansible finishes, the Jenkins and ArgoCD will be running on your VM.
+Before you can complete the automated flow, ensure all **Prerequisites (One-time Setup)** from the "Project Workflow" section are configured:
+- Docker Hub account and credentials in Jenkins
+- GitHub webhook for Jenkins
+- ArgoCD linked to your Git repository and Kubernetes cluster

-Push code changes to GitHub and they will automatically build and deploy via the CI/CD pipeline.
+Once prerequisites are set up, push code changes to GitHub and they will automatically build and deploy via the CI/CD pipeline.

 **For detailed instructions:** See `care-banking-app/README.md`